 In order to make gypsum a formidable material for drywalling, it is first heated up.
 This is to ensure that the natural water within the material is completely removed.
 After that, the material is mixed with a number of additives, before being rehydrated.

 What You Should Know About Drywalling

 Drywall is relatively a new construction material.
 Basically, this material has been known to ease the process of construction on many modern buildings.
-This is mainly because modern building designs are quite versatile, not to mention complex, thus making drywall the go to choice for construction.
+This is mainly because modern building designs are quite versatile, not to mention complex, thus making drywall the go-to choice for construction.

-In the previous decades, walls and ceilings were constructed by placing layers upon layers of different plaster materials on lathe- which are basically wooden strips.
-Due to the complexity of these materials, they were quite unreliable, inefficient and costly.
+In the previous decades, walls and ceilings were constructed by placing layers upon layers of different plaster materials on a lathe- which are basically wooden strips.
+Due to the complexity of these materials, they were quite unreliable, inefficient, and costly.
 Thanks to drywalling, you can now carry out your construction with ease and in an efficient manner.